Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 The difficulty is that they're usually combined with smart pointers.
 So `MyPtr<MaybeUninit<Foo>>` can project to `MyPtr<MaybeUninit<Field>>`.
 I think the right way to think about this one is that `MaybeUninit<Foo>` morally has a field of type `MaybeUninit<Field>` (rather than treating `MyPtr<MaybeUninit<_>>` as a new smart pointer).

-At the same time `MaybeUninit: HasPlace` makes perfect sense.
+At the same time `MaybeUninit: HasPlace` seems to make perfect sense.
 There might be more there.
-I think the Field Projection people had a lot of thoughts about that.
+The [Field projection v2 RFC](https://github.com/rust-lang/rfcs/pull/3735) has good thoughts on the topic; they also propose we treat these with a different concept than we treat "smart pointer" things.

-Syntactically I'm fond of `MaybeUninit` etc working as an operation from places to places: `&mut MaybeUninit(*x)`.
+Syntactically I'm fond of `MaybeUninit` etc working as an operation from places to places: `&mut
+@MaybeUninit(*x)`.
 Maybe it's `IsPlace` then.
+Big design space there.

 ### Projections include indexing